openaustralia/infrastructure/README.md

 ### How to use our custom version of the dnsmadeeasy module

 We've made some fixes to the dnsmadeeasy module which allow it work for MX and TXT records, root A records and CNAMEs pointing to the domain root - well basically it was completely broken.

-We'll be trying to get the changes merged into Ansible.
+We're trying to get the [changes merged into Ansible](https://github.com/ansible/ansible-modules-extras/pull/269).

 In the meantime, to use it with Ansible first you need to checkout a clean copy:
 ```